whizzbbig/solutions-of-errors-floema_course-/README.md

     });
  ```

-## IF you still getting weird errors then try using this [repo](https://github.com/whizzbbig/floema) which exactly has the same progress you made till now 😁
+### If you still getting weird errors then try using this [repo](https://github.com/whizzbbig/floema) which exactly has the same progress you made till now 😁